Alumni Relations & Volunteer Engagement

 Assignments

-• Los Olvidados (The Young and the Damned), a film directed by Luis Buñuel (1950). [link coming soon]
+• Los Olvidados (The Young and the Damned), a film directed by Luis Buñuel (1950) (available from Amazon and YouTube).

 • Cesare Zavattini, “Some Ideas on the Cinema,” Sight and Sound 2 (1953): 64-69.